 Faculty-Led Semester Programs

 St. Olaf faculty members organize and lead semester-long programs.
 The Global Semester is offered annually during fall semester and Environmental Science in Australia and New Zealand is offered every other year during the spring semester.
-The International and Off-Campus Studies website offers course details and general education requirements that the courses fulfill.
+The International and Off-Campus Studies website offers program details, eligibility requirements, costs, and application processes and timelines.

 The Global Semester (Fall Semester)